-12 Conditions for busking, pop-up stalls and charity street collection

-- 12.1 A person may busk, operate a pop-up stall or undertake charity street collection in a public place provided all of the following conditions are met: - (a) they have registered their details in the Council online register, are carrying proof of registration, and have agreed to comply with all conditions; - (b) they agree to busk, operate a pop-up stall or undertake charity street collection in a permitted area; - (c) they are at a distance of at least 50 metres from any other busker, pop-up stall holder or person undertaking charity street collection; - (d) they are at a distance of at least 3 metres from any residential, retail or commercial premises unless they have the permission of the owner or occupier of the premises to be at a closer distance; - (e) they do not perform within 200 metres of the area designated for an event authorised by Council; and - (f) they do not obstruct pedestrian flow;
+- 12.1 A person may busk in a public place provided all of the following conditions are met: - (a) The busker has registered his or her details in the Council online busking register and agreed to comply with all busking conditions; - (b) the busker agrees to perform in a permitted busking area; - (c) the busker is at a distance of at least 50 metres from any others; - (d) the busker is at a distance of at least 3 metres from any residential, retail or commercial premises unless the busker has the permission of the owner or occupier of the premises to busk at a closer distance; - (e) the busker does not perform within 200 metres of the area designated for an event authorised by Council; and - (f) the busker does not obstruct pedestrian flow; - (g) the busker does not perform at the same location for longer than one hour, unless there is a 30 minute break between performances; - (h) the busker does not use an amplified sound system; - (i) the busker does not perform in a manner that in the reasonable opinion of a Council officer causes or is likely to cause injury or nuisance to any person or damage to any property owned or controlled by Council; - (j) the busker does not at any time argue, intimidate, insult or abuse the public; - (k) any other condition in the reasonable opinion of a Council officer is necessary to reduce the likelihood of the busking performance causing an injury or nuisance to any person. - 12.2 A busker who cannot meet all the conditions in clause 12.1 of this bylaw must not busk except as authorised by: - (a) permission obtained prior to commencing a busking performance under clause 10 of this bylaw; or - (b) a resource consent issued by Council.

-- (g) they do not remain at the same location for longer than one hour, unless there is a 30 minute break; - (h) they do not use an amplified sound system; - they do not act or perform in a manner that in the reasonable opinion of a Council officer causes or is likely to cause injury or nuisance to any person or damage to any property owned or controlled by Council; - (j) they do not at any time argue, intimidate, insult or abuse the public, or engage in any anti-competitive behaviour with other buskers, pop-up stall holder or charity street collectors; - (k) any other condition in the reasonable opinion of a Council officer is necessary to reduce the likelihood of causing an injury or nuisance to any person. - 12.2 Busking, pop-up stalls and charity street collection that cannot meet all the conditions in clause 12.1 of this bylaw must not occur except as authorised by: - (a) permission obtained prior to commencing busking, pop-up stall or charity street collection activity under clause 10 of this bylaw; or - (b) a resource consent issued by Council. - 12.3 If an enforcement officer has reasonable grounds to believe that a busker, pop-up stall holder or charity street collector is not complying with the conditions in clause 12, or is causing offensive behaviour or nuisance in a public place, the enforcement officer may direct that the person or persons: - (a) comply with any relevant conditions or to take action to prevent the offensive behaviour or nuisance from continuing; - (b) if they do not comply with the enforcement officer's direction in (a) within a reasonable time, the enforcement officer may: - (i) revoke the permission; - direct the person to cease the busking performance, pop-up stall or charity street collection activity;

-- (iii) direct that the person move to a new location. - 12.4 A busker, pop-up stall holder or charity street collector must comply immediately with a direction from an enforcement officer under clause 12.3.
+- 12.3 If an enforcement officer has reasonable grounds to believe that a busker is not complying with the conditions in clause 12, or is causing offensive behaviour or nuisance in a public place, the enforcement officer may direct that the busker: - (a) comply with any relevant conditions or to take action to prevent the offensive behaviour or nuisance from continuing; - (b) if the busker does not comply with the enforcement officer's direction in (a) within a reasonable time, the enforcement officer may: - (i) revoke the busking permission; - (ii) direct the busker to cease the busking performance; - (iii) direct that the busker move to a new location. - 12.4 A busker must comply immediately with a direction from an enforcement officer under clause 12.3.